 Fiona Neill is an author and journalist who has written five Sunday Times bestsellers.
 Her novels have been translated into twenty-six languages and have sold over a million copies worldwide.
 Her new novel Beneath the Surface is out now in hardback from Penguin.
 Her last novel The Betrayals, spent six weeks in the Sunday Times Top Ten bestseller list and was a Richard and Judy Book Club selection.

-Fiona Neill was Born in Hackney, London.
-She grew up on a farm in an isolated village in North Norfolk, where she still spends as much time as possible.
+Fiona grew up on a farm in an isolated village in North Norfolk, where she still spends as much time as possible.
 She graduated with a first class degree in Spanish and Latin American Studies at The University of Bristol in 1989 and went on to do an MA in politics at the Institute of Latin American Studies in London.
-Her third year at university was spent in Latin America where she lived and worked with Salvadorean refugees in Nicaragua and learnt to make jewellery in the Andean mountains of Peru.

 After university she went to live in Central America for a year and ended up staying for six.
-The first two years she worked for an international refugee organization in Latin America.
-She travelled in Colombia, El Salvador, Guatemala and Nicaragua writing reports on refugees who had fled their homes because of civil war.
-Based on these trips, she began writing for The Baltimore Sun, The St Petersburg Times and The Atlanta Journal and Constitution.
+The first two years she worked for an international refugee organisation travelling in Colombia, El Salvador, Guatemala and Nicaragua writing reports on refugees who had fled their homes because of civil war.